ETH-WindMil/benchmarktu1402/README.md

 ## Notes

-- The code can be configured and executed through main.py script
+- The model parameters and output requests can be reconfigured and through main.py
 - All python dependencies are included in [Anaconda](https://www.anaconda.com/distribution/) installations